World Esperanto Congress 2016

 A total of 23 young people from 9 countries took part in the training seminar jointly organised by E@I and ĈEJ, and subsidised by the Youth foundation.
 The topic was “language diversity and its specific traits in network environments”.
 A workshop was run on how to increase web traffic to our sites.
 There was also a specific youth programme, and the event culminated with a visit to a computational linguistics laboratory at the Masaryk University.
 The social events included an international evening and a trip to the Moravian karst caves.
 The results were subsequently presented at the KAEST science conference in Dobřichovice, whose main topic was “Language and the Internet.”

 A training seminar organized in cooperation of E@I and SKEJ, subsidized by the Youth program.
 In total 18 young people from 7 countries took part.
 The theme was “to learn how to present one’s own organization to the public through the media”.
 The topics of instruction included the production of graphics, posters, leaflets, articles and websites.
 The programme also included a visit to an advertising agency.
 The social programme included an international evening and a trip to Bojnice castle.

 A seminar on intercultural learning and language learning.
 Approx. 40 participants from 4 continents.

 “Learning Online”, Boston, USA, 2003

 A workshop seminar about websites for online learning.
-The seminar was hosted by the MIT university.
+The seminar was hosted by the Massachusetts Institute of Technology.

 “Informing Online”, Lesjöfors, Sweden, 2002

-A combined theoretical and workgroup seminar about online and offline information dissemination.
+A combined theoretical and workgroup seminar about disseminating information on- and off-line.
 The results of the seminar included two movies, posters, t-shirts, leaflets and the first version of the Online Information Center.

 “Languages Online”, Čačak, Yugoslavia, 2002